ejmastnak/portfolio/src/tmg/chattmg/index.md

 </template>
 ```

-That's it, basically, as far as the plumbing and technical parts go.

-The rest is frontend styling and customization, which will surely vary from case to case.
+## That's mostly it

+That more or less covers that plumbing/infrastructure/technical parts I used to create a simple, but real-life-in-production-customer-facing working chatbot.
+Obviously creating a usable application involves frontend styling and design beyond the scope of this article, and which will obviously vary on a case-by-case basis based on design preferences (although a few universally-applicable bonus features are discussed below).

-## Extras
+## Frontend bonus features

+Here are some bonus features for a better user experience:

 ### New chat